awar7118/React-Contact-Management-App/README.md

 - Implemented the use of React hooks throughout the project including useEffect, useState, useParams, useNavigation
 - Used BrowserRouter for routing
 - Used toastify for react notifications
+- Firebase Realtime database
+- Pagination

 <!-- Future Improvements -->

 ## Future work

 - Improve UI
+- Introduce Filtering through contacts and sorting contacts serverside by name/front-end using widgets.
+- Use Firestore database
 - Introduce login features
 - Introduce authentication features